niruve/trivial-pursuit/README.md

 # trivial-pursuit
-The purpose of this code is to showcase our take on Trivial Pursuit In this version, up to four people can play at a time and they must answer a series of questions of their choice from select categories, ranging from easy, medium, and hard.
+The purpose of this code is to showcase our take on Trivial Pursuit using Java from high school.
+In this version, up to four people can play at a time and they must answer a series of questions of their choice from select categories, ranging from easy, medium, and hard.
 The objective of the game is to these answer questions correctly until a player reaches the game's winning score.
 There are six categories which can be chosen from: Arts & Literature, Entertainment, Geography, History, Sports & Leisure, and Science & Nature.
 To start, Player 1 will go first followed by Player 2, and so on.
 During the turn of a player, the player can choose which difficulty of a question they want and based on the difficulty, the points received varies.
 The game continues this way until a player reaches 25 points.